Miro’s Meteoric Rise: From Surreal Dreams to Tech Realities

 1. How does Miro work?

-Miro is an online whiteboard platform that enables teams to join forces and team up in real time on projects, brainstorming, and planning.
+Miro is an online whiteboard platform that enables teams to collaborate in real time on projects, brainstorming, and planning.

 2. Is Miro suitable for large enterprises?